 6 credits of arts and humanities

-Note: Up to 60 credits can be transferred from coursework taken at other regionally accredited institutions of higher education.
-General education and elective courses may be completed at any regionally accredited institution.
-A grade of C or higher is required for transfer credit to be approved.
-General education and elective course work may be completed before, during, or within five years of completing the other requirements for the bachelor's degree.
+Note: General education and elective courses may be completed at any regionally accredited institution.
+A minimum grade of C is required for transfer credit to be approved.
+General education and elective coursework may be completed before, during, or within five years of completing the other requirements for the bachelor's degree.

 Intelligence and Criminal Analysis (5 courses @ 4 credits)